jrwrigh/dotfiles2.0/README.md

 ```
 If the transfer was successful, you can go back into `master` and push the result to the remote.

+Note that when pushing the resulting branch to remote, this must be done with a `--force` because reasons.

 ### Update my local computer branch with latest master branch: